librairy/doc/architecture/event_bus.md

 In  this  scenario,  the  consumers  are  listening  for  different  messages.
 The  common  group-key  has  no  effect because the topic-keys are different.

+### S4: Same topic\keys and group\keys

+In this case, the values may be:
+* Topic_A = document.created
+* Topic_B = document.created
+* Group_A = harvester
+* Group_B = harvester

+When  a  producer  sends  a  message  to  the  routing-key:  `document.created`,  only  one  of  the  consumers will receive the message.
+By default, a *round-robin* approach is defined to dispatch this  type of messages.

+In this scenario, the message is balanced among consumers listening for the same route.